ShehanAT/FTPprogram/README.md

 It also includes a SFTP server that the user can run locally.

 # Purpose:
-I built this application primarily in order to gain experience make small projects using Python and to mentor new Python developers on Python software development.
+I built this application primarily in order to gain experience making small projects using Python and to mentor new Python developers on Python software development.

 ### Dependencies:
 * Python 3.9.x